ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 ## When to use

-- as a form button such as submit, and save
+- as a form button such as submit, or save
 - perform a new task
 - move to the next step
 - as a primary action